 - This approach dataset to be processed faster and more efficiently.
 Other Hadoop modules are Hadoop common, which is a bunch of Java libraries and utilities returned by Hadoop modules.
 These libraries provide a file system and operating system level abstraction, also contain required Java files and scripts to start Hadoop.
 Hadoop Yarn is also a module, which is being used for job scheduling and cluster resource management.

 - Spark was built on the top of Hadoop MapReduce module and it extends the MapReduce model to efficiently use more type of computations which include Interactive Queries and Stream Processing.
 Spark was introduced by the Apache software foundation, to speed up the Hadoop computational computing software process.

 - Spark has its own cluster management and is not a modified version of Hadoop.
 Spark utilizes Hadoop in two ways – one is storage and second is processing.
 Since cluster management is arriving from Spark itself, it uses Hadoop for storage purposes only.

 - Spark is one of the Hadoop’s subprojects which was developed in 2009, and later it became open source under a BSD license.
 It has lots of wonderful features, by modifying certain modules and incorporating new modules.
 It helps run an application in a Hadoop cluster, multiple times faster in memory.

 - This is made possible by reducing the number of read/write operations to disk.
 It stores the intermediate processing data in memory, saving read/write operations.
 Spark also provides built-in APIs in Java, Python or Scala.
 Thus, one can write applications in multiple ways.
 Spark not only provides a Map and Reduce strategy but also support SQL queries, Streaming data, Machine learning and Graph Algorithms.

-Head to Head Comparison Between Hadoop and Spark (Infographics)
+Head to Head Comparison Between Hadoop vs Spark (Infographics)